THE LOST COAST HOPPER

 • Emergency Medical Support en route.

-• Lunch by Chef Chris Correa, cold drinks, and beer at the finish.
+• Lunch by Chef Matthew Accarrino.
+(Michelin start chef of SPQR and Mattina) Cold drinks, and beer at the finish.

 • Unforgettable stories of adventure!